build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 ### Fine Tuning

 We all know that training a LLM is costly and time-consuming.
-With the exponentially increasing on size of LLMs (in terms number of parameters), training a new LLM from scratch by each individual organization is challenging and maybe not necessary.
+With the exponentially increasing size of LLMs (in terms number of parameters), training a new LLM from scratch by each individual organization is challenging and maybe not necessary.
 Instead, fine-tuning on top of the LLM as the foundation model is way more promising and cost-efficient.

 If you have direct access to LLMs, you have the option to deploy the LLM on your own environment or host them on 3rd party platform (e.g. Amazon SageMaker JumpStart, Amazon Bedrock (preview)) to further fine-tune with your own target data and generate your own model.